 Coordinator - Centre for SFM and Forest Certification

 Objectives of the Centre

-To serve the sector by undertaking and coordinating academic activities (research, training, workshops, consulting etc.) pertaining to forest products marketing, SFM, forest certification and related issues.
+To serve the sector by undertaking and coordinating academic activities pertaining to forest products marketing, SFM, forest certification and related aspects.

 To help develop a framework for a national forest certification scheme for the country in consultation with various stakeholders and work towards its mutual recognition from the international schemes.

 To act as resource center for the Government of India, Ministry of Environment, Forest and Climate Change; state Forest Departments, Forest corporations / Federations; Academic institutions, Non-Government sectors; and the Business organizations for capacity building for SFM and forest certification.